 For trips, we liked http://www.crocodileadventures.com/intro.htm which is a crocodile place - might not be everyones cup of tea; we loved the drive and the experience of the Daintree Rainforest http://www.daintreecoast.com/; the Great Barrier Reef is easily accessible and great for snorkelling and diving if you are able.
 We liked going to different beaches such as Yorkeys Knob and Trinity Beach, but watch out for the crocs and the jelly fish.
 Mossman Gorge is great and you should drive up into the Tablelands for a different perspective.

-I like Palm Cove, but its a tad chi-chi, although the pier there is great for fishing from and there are some public BBQs right next to the sea, as well as an enclosed jelly-fish free swimming bit in the sea. over 8 years ago
+I like Palm Cove, but its a tad chi-chi, although the pier there is great for fishing from and there are some public BBQs right next to the sea, as well as an enclosed jelly-fish free swimming bit in the sea. almost 9 years ago